Throwing Shoulder Injury Specialist

 When athletes throw repeatedly at a high rate of speed, a large load of stress is placed on the structures that keep the humeral head in place in the glenoid socket.
 If one structure experiences weakness, such as the ligaments, other structures must handle the overload, leading to throwing shoulder injuries.

 Baseball players frequently complain of shoulder pain, especially pitchers.
 The cause of pain is most often injury to the bones or ligaments and other soft structures of the shoulder joint.
 Common baseball shoulder injuries include rotator cuff injuries, labrum and SLAP tears, ligament tears, shoulder instability and shoulder impingement.
-Similar injuires may occur in athletes who participate in other overhead sports such as volleyball and tennis.
+Similar injuries may occur in athletes who participate in other overhead sports such as volleyball and tennis.

 Symptoms of Throwing Shoulder Injuries